VasileiosDiamantidis/PageViewControllerSireRemoteTwoBug/README.md

 # PageViewControllerSireRemoteTwoBug
-This Repository is to detect bugs on navigation with siri 2nd generation remote
+This Repository is to detect bugs on navigation with siri 2nd generation remote on UIPageViewController

 This Repository contains 3 branches